bmolnar91/workbook/module_web_with_python.md

 **TCP/IP**, or the **Transmission Control Protocol/Internet Protocol**, is a suite of communication protocols used to interconnect network devices on the internet.
 TCP/IP can also be used as a communications protocol in a private network (an intranet or an extranet).

-**Physical layer**:

-- Consists of protocols that operate only on a **link** -- the network component that interconnects nodes or hosts in the network.
+The first layer is the application layer on the behalf of the sender and Link layer on the behalf of the receiver.

+**Link layer (Network Access layer, Physical layer)**:

+- Looks out for **hardware addressing**, and the protocols present in this layer allows for the **physical transmission of data**.
 - The protocols in this layer include:
   - **Ethernet** for local area networks (LANs)
   - Wi-Fi
+  - DSL
   - ARP (Address Resolution Protocol)

-**Network layer**:
+**Internet layer (Network layer)**:

-- Also called the _internet layer_, deals with **packets** and connects independent networks to transport the packets across network boundaries.
+- Deals with **packets** and connects independent networks to transport the packets across network boundaries.
 - The network layer protocols are:
   - **IP (Internet Protocol)** -- IPv4, IPv6
   - ICMP (Internet Control Message Protocol), which is used for error reporting

 **Transport layer**: